vanallenlab/ped_germline_SV/jett_analysis/gameplan.md

 ## 2023-12-03

+_CWAS RNA_
+* Need to try to convert the test to a normal (i.e. convert expression to (0, 1) normal and extract the samples with SVs

 Going to start breaking out the gameplan into dates that I semi-regularly update.
 The callset is now v2.5.2.
 We've started moving away from the targeted SV enrichment in disease relative genes.
 While this analysis is now accomplished by `targeted-gene-preprocessing-v2.5.2.ipynb`, there wasn't a whole that was substantial or interesting.
 As a result, I've moved some of the disease specific features (EWSR1-FLI1 joint SV analysis) into `old`.
 I should probably revisit these before the project is done.
 We're now moving into digesting Riaz's CWAS results and Ryan's de novo sequencing work.

 Before I do move on, I'd like to document lingering questions in the gene-specific space, in case I ever come back to it.